MartinKlimes/Audio-feature-visualization-webapp/README.md

 # Audio-feature-visualization

 The web application allows users to visualize and compare various music recording parameters from multiple recordings simultaneously.
 There are currently no similar web-based applications available.
 Users can customize each visualization according to their preferences, and all changes are automatically saved to the database.
-This ensures that users won't lose their personalized visualization settings for individual recordings.

 ## Tech Stack